lemire/docker_programming_station/README.md

 Caution:
 - The first time you run the script, it builds the image which is an expensive process.
 It is done only once, however.
 - You should map specific directories insider a user directory.
-Do you use this script to map system-owned  directories like `/home/` or `/usr/` as it would be unsafe.
+Do not use this script to map system-owned  directories like `/home/` or `/usr/` as it would be unsafe.

 Tricks:
 - If you put the `run` command in your PATH, you will be able to run it from everywhere.